nginxinc/kubernetes-ingress/docs/content/tutorials/oidc-custom-configuration.md

         # Advanced configuration END

         ...
-        # Rest of config ammended
+         # Rest of configuration file truncated
 ```
 > **IMPORTANT**
 >
-> In Step 3 we will deploy/update an Ingress Controller that will use this ConfigMap.
-Any changes made to this ConfigMap must be made **before** deploying/updating the Ingress Controller.
-If an update is applied to the ConfigMap after the Ingress Controller is deployed, it will not get applied.
-Applying any updates to the data in this ConfigMap will require the Ingress Controller to be re-deployed.
+> In Step 3 an NGINX Ingress Controller will be deployed/updated that will use this ConfigMap.
+Any changes made to this ConfigMap must be made **before** deploying/updating the NGINX Ingress Controller.
+If an update is applied to the ConfigMap after the NGINX Ingress Controller is deployed, it will not get applied.
+Applying any updates to the data in this ConfigMap will require the NGINX Ingress Controller to be re-deployed.

 ## Step 3 - Add Volume and VolumeMount to the Ingress Controller deployment

-In this step we will add a `Volume` and `VolumeMount` to our Ingress Controller deployment.
+In this step we will add a `Volume` and `VolumeMount` to the NGINX Ingress Controller deployment.
-This will allow us to mount the ConfigMap created in Step 1 and over write the contents of the `oidc.conf` file.
+This will allow you to mount the ConfigMap created in Step 1 and overwrite the contents of the `oidc.conf` file.

 This document will demonstrate how to add the `Volume` and `VolumeMount` using both Manifest and HELM